hundredrabbits/thebook/north_pacific_logbook.md

 There are different methods of self-steering when running, or reaching.
 The 'storm-jib system' is used when close hauled to a broad reach, and is also a dependable, long-term solution for self-steering without a windvane.
 If set correctly, it's possible to leave it as is, for hours and days in any condition.

-On the passage from Tonga to New Zealand, we ran into our friend Josh with his boat Maistral.
-It is rare to come across other boats at sea, and it is even more rare that the boat that you do run into belongs to a friend.
-We met Josh while in Mexico, his plans were similar to ours, but he was solo-sailing.
-His outboard motor died early on, and he continued his trip anyway, learning self-steering techniques as he did.
+On the passage from Tonga to New Zealand, we ran into our friend, and solo-sailor Josh on his 8.8 m (29 ft) boat Maistral.
+It is rare to come across other sailors at sea, and it is even more rare to meet a sailor that is also your friend.
+We met Josh while in Mexico, his plans were similar to ours, to sail through the South Pacific and over to New Zealand.
+His outboard motor died early on, but he continued his trip anyway, learning self-steering techniques as he did.
 When we met him on the ocean, we could see that he had 3 sails up.
-His was a sloop, like ours, but we could see him flying a storm-jib just behind the headsail.
-We did not understand what we were looking at, but the image never left my mind.
-Then, we found a book by Andrew Evans, talking about the 'storm-jib system'.
+Maistral was a sloop, like ours, but also had a poled-out storm-jib just forward of the headsail.
+We did not understand what we were looking at then, but the image never left our minds.
+Then, we found a book by Andrew Evans, talking about the 'poled-out storm-jib system'.

 The storm jib system only requires a few feet of surgical tubing (or bike tubing), a storm jib (or stay sail) and two snatch blocks.
-We will not outline these techniques in too much detail, as Andrew E. does it much better in his short (and free!) booklet.
+I will not explain these techniques in too much detail, as Andrew does it much better in his short (and free) booklet.

-Learning to sail without complex system is essential, not just for singlehanders, but also for couples.
-If someone is injured, and that gear is broken, being able to keep a boat moving
+Learning to sail without complex systems is essential, not just for singlehanders, but also for couples.
+An overeliance on gadgetry can be dangerous, especially at sea, where there is no one to help when things go wrong.

 * * *